Lab3 MIPS procedures

 calls.
 If there are any issues, fix them.
 Once your program works correctly, restore the original calls tofib

 .
 Note: this test confirms that your code follows most of the calling conventions, but doesn't test them all.
-You should check the green sheet to make sure you haven't missed anything. -
+You should check the green sheet to make sure you haven't missed anything. - Complete the lab question sheet.
+You will need to trace the execution of the

-current $sp
+current x2

 .
 Use this to see the stack frames.